DevSrSouza/compose-icons/README.md

 ## Contribution

-If you know a free icon pack that the project could support, please, submit an issue :D
+If you know a icon pack that the project could support, please, submit an issue :D